Contributing to Psychtoolbox

 https://www.psychtoolbox.net

-To clarify: Psychtoolbox itself will stay freely downloadable and useable by anyone, and stay fully accessible as open-source software, by anyone for any purpose.
+Psychtoolbox itself will stay fully accessible as open-source software.
 Anybody able and willing to contribute code and ideas of sufficiently high quality is invited to contribute to the open-source code, the documentation on this public community website and Wiki, and to participate and help each other on the public community forum.

 Thanks for your participation and support!